terrybrown/robot-wars/README.md

 - Need to work out the role of the 'RobotWarsGame' - it feels like I should have something that maintains state of where each robot is at each time
 - What about robots moving in parallel (or at least taking each of their moves in turn - first move for all robots, second move for all robots, etc.)
 - Bounds checking on the arena is clunky - the maths on the internet to look at points falling within a polygon seems to require a longer beard than I posses (read: maths)
 - De-couple some of the elements?
-Robot newing up the heading object for example - feels ok in a small example, but decoupling it for testing feels better
+Robot newing up the orientation object for example - feels ok in a small example, but decoupling it for testing feels better

 ###Thoughts
 - There is still no interaction/awareness between the robots - feels like we're missing something here (perhaps an opportunity for the overall game to play a part)